gregtour/blog-posts/article2.md

 Therefore, we will choose to use the second form, which is an anonymous stack-based representation.

-Rewriting this pseudocode in a more simplified and more intelligble form this would be:
+Rewriting this pseudocode in a more simplified and more intelligible form this would be:
 ```
 PUSH A
 PUSH B